 Execute the app as one or more stateless processes.
 Data that must be persistent should be stored in a stateful backing service.

 7. Port binding

 Use fast startups and graceful shutdowns to maximize robustness.

-Facilitate continuous deployment by making development, staging, and production environments as similar as possible.
+Facilitate continuous deployment by ensuring that development, staging, and production environments are as similar as possible.

 Treat logs as event streams.
 Logs should not be concerned with routing or storing the app’s output.

 Run admin tasks as one-off processes from a machine in the production environment that’s running the latest production code.

 When a developer uses the twelve-factor app DevOps methodology, applications will have certain characteristics in common that address a variety of scenarios as an app scales.
 For example, the methodology recommends that apps use declarative formats for setup automation to assist new developers that enter the project at a later time.